 We present an interactive learning method that enables a user to iteratively refine a regression model.
-The user examines the output of the model, visualized as the vertical axis of a 2D scatterplot, and provides corrections by repositioning individual data points to the correct output level.
-Each repositioned data point acts as a control point for altering the learned model, using the geometry underlying the data.
+The user examines the output of the model, visualized as the vertical axis of a 2D scatterplot, and provides corrections by repositioning individual data instances to the correct output level.
+Each repositioned data instance acts as a control point for altering the learned model, using the geometry underlying the data.
 We capture the underlying structure of the data as a manifold, on which we compute a set of basis functions as the foundation for learning.
-Our results show that manifold-based interactive learning achieves dramatic improvement over alternative approaches.
+Our results show that manifold-based interactive learning improves performance monotonically with each correction, outperforming alternative approaches.